MNLKuzmin/SkinCancerDetection/Reproducibility.md

 For the project in Google Colab to run it was necessary to install a few packages, those are included in the very first cell of code in the Colab Project.

+This project was created on a macOS Big Sur, with CPU 2.6 GHz Dual-Core Intel Core i5 and GPU Intel Iris 1536 MB.

 ### For More Information

 Please review my full analysis in [my Jupyter Notebook](./SkinCancerDetection.ipynb) or my [presentation](./Presentation.pdf).